The soul that will go to Confession and receive Holy Communion shall obtain complete forgiveness of sins and punishment. (Diary of St Faustina 699)

 "An indulgence is a remission before God of the temporal punishment due to sins whose guilt has already been forgiven, which the faithful Christian who is duly disposed gains under certain prescribed conditions through the action of the Church which, as the minister of redemption, dispenses and applies with authority the treasury of the satisfactions of Christ and the saints".
 Info provided by the National Shrine of The Divine Mercy . www.thedivinemercy.org

 Our Divine Mercy Sunday Celebration for the Indulgence will be to just pray the Chaplet of Divine Mercy during the 3pm Holy Hour or if not able to then, anytime during the day or night where you are.
-Then say the prayers above.
+Venerate our 1st class relic of ST Faustina and Icon of The Divine Mercy before or after Mass.
+Then say the prayers above, in a Church or at The Shrine as stated above.
+Our Shrine will be open most of the day from 8:30am - 5:30pm.
+April 11,2021.
+Available in the Church will be the 1st class relic of ST Faustina and the Icon of The Divine Mercy to Venerate.
 God Bless.
 Any questions go to the contact link in the menu. - Jay Hastings St Faustina Shrine/Society.

 Shrine of St Faustina of The Divine Mercy